Whistleblowing Policy & Procedure

 Harassment or Victimisation

-BHT recognises that the decision to report a concern can be a difficult one to make, not least because of the fear of reprisal from those responsible for the malpractice.
-BHT will not tolerate harassment or victimisation, and will take action to protect staff when staff raise a concern in good faith.
-(See also BHT’s Anti Harassment Policy).
+BHT Sussex recognises that the decision to report a concern can be a difficult one to make, not least because of the fear of reprisal from those responsible for the malpractice.
+BHT Sussex will not tolerate harassment or victimisation, and will take action to protect employees when they raise a concern in good faith (see also the BHT Sussex Dignity and Respect at Work Policy).

-This does not mean that, if staff are already the subject of disciplinary or redundancy procedures, those procedures will be halted as a result of their whistle blowing.
+This does not mean that, if an employee is already the subject of disciplinary or redundancy procedures, those procedures will be halted as a result of their whistleblowing.

-BHT will do its best to protect staff identity when they raise a concern and do not want their name to be disclosed.
-It must be appreciated that the investigation process may reveal the source of the information and a statement by staff may be required as part of evidence required for disciplinary or other proceedings.
+BHT Sussex will do its best to protect employee identity when a concern is raised and they do not want their name to be disclosed.
+It must be appreciated, however, that the investigation process may reveal the source of the information and that an employee statement may be required as part of evidence required for disciplinary or other proceedings.

-This policy encourages staff to put their name to their allegation.
-Concerns expressed anonymously are much less powerful, but they will be considered at the discretion of BHT.
+This policy encourages employees to put their name to their allegation.
+Concerns expressed anonymously are much less powerful, but they will be considered at the discretion of BHT Sussex.

-In exercising the discretion, the factors to be taken into account would include:
+In exercising the discretion, factors to be considered would include:

 - the seriousness of the issues raised;